JOKPOON/ModX/README.md

    docker compose up
    ```

-4. Access the TradeKub application in your browser at `http://modx.localhost`.
+4. Access the ModX in your browser at `http://modx.localhost`.

 ## Contributing